TaitoUnited/taito-cli/docs/docs/04-usage.md

 exit                                       # Exit Taito CLI shell
 ```

 These changes are in effect until the next time you run `taito upgrade`.
 If you want to make permanent changes, put your installation scripts in `~/.taito/install` executable.
 It will be run as root user during `taito upgrade`.
-Note that `/install` directory of Taito CLI image contains some reusable install scripts that you can also use in your `install` script.
+Note that `/taito-cli-deps/tools` directory of Taito CLI image contains some reusable install scripts that you can also use in your `install` script.

 #### Building and distributing a customized Taito CLI image

 You can use Docker Hub or some other container registry to build and distribute a custom Taito CLI image.
 This way you can make a customized Taito CLI image for your organization, or for your CI/CD pipeline.
+The default Taito CLI image is configured in `~/.taito/taito-config.sh` with the `taito_image` setting.

 #### Admin credentials